NOAA-EMC/godas/README.md

 # HofX case as a verification tool
 0. HofX case can be run separately as an independant verification tool.

-1. Instructions on how to run this case are as follows:

-   a.
-In the workflow/cases/hofx3d.yaml file:
-      Please add path of a completed 24h forecast run to the SOCA_ANALYSIS PATH.

-   b.
-The results of the run will be in RUNCDATE/Data.
+1. The results of the run will be in RUNCDATE/Data.

 # Post-processing Plot Options